-Yann Le Fur is an Adjunct Professor at HEC Paris Business School and became Mergers and Acquisitions Director for Alstom after working as an investment banker for a number of years, notably with Schroders, Citi and Mediobanca.
+Yann Le Fur is an Affiliated Professor at HEC Paris Business School and a senior banker for Natixis after working as an investment banker for a number of years, notably with Schroders, Citi and Mediobanca and as an M&A director for Alstom.

-Antonio Salvi is Full Professor of Corporate Finance at "Jean Monnet" University, Italy.
-He also teaches corporate finance at EM Lyon Business School and SDA Bocconi School of Management.
+Antonio Salvi is Dean of the Faculty of Economics at LUM Jean Monnet University and Senior Professor of Finance at SDA Bocconi School of Management.

-Pierre Vernimmen, who died in 1996, was both an M&A dealmaker (he advised Louis Vuitton on its merger with Moët Henessy to create LVMH, the world luxury goods leader) and a finance teacher at HEC Paris.
-His book Finance d'Entreprise, was, and still is, the top-selling financial textbook in French-speaking countries and is the forebear of Corporate Finance: Theory and Practice.
+Pierre Vernimmen, who died in 1996, was both an M&A dealmaker (he advised Louis Vuitton on its merger with Moët Hennessy to create LVMH, the world luxury goods leader) and a finance teacher at HEC Paris.
+His book Finance d'Entreprise was, and still is, the top-selling financial textbook in French-speaking countries and is the forebear of Corporate Finance: Theory and Practice.